ros-controls/ros2_control/hardware_interface/doc/hardware_components_userdoc.rst

   Wrapper and abstraction of hardware interface to manage life cycle and access to methods of hardware interface from Resource Manager.

 Resource Manager
-  Class responsible for management of hardware components in ros2_control framework.
+  Class responsible for the management of hardware components in the ros2_control framework.

 "movement" command interfaces
-  interfaces responsbible for robot to move, i.e., influence its dynamic behavior.
+  Interfaces responsible for robot to move, i.e., influence its dynamic behavior.
   The interfaces are defined in `hardware_interface_type_values.hpp <https://github.com/ros-controls/ros2_control/blob/master/hardware_interface/include/hardware_interface/types/hardware_interface_type_values.hpp>`_.
 (TODO: add link to doxygen)

 "non-movement" command interfaces
-  all other interfaces that are not "movement" command interfaces (TODO: add link to def.)
+  All other interfaces that are not "movement" command interfaces (TODO: add link to def.)

 Initialization
 ,,,,,,,,,,,,,,,
-Immediately after a plugin in loaded and object created with default constructor, ``on_init`` method will be called providing hardware URDF configuration using ``HardwareInfo`` structure.
+Immediately after a plugin in loaded and the object created with the default constructor, the ``on_init`` method will be called providing hardware URDF configuration using the ``HardwareInfo`` structure.
 In this stage you should initialize all memory you need and prepare storage for interfaces.
-The resource manager will claim export of all interfaces after this and store them internally.
+The resource manager will export of all interfaces after this and store them internally.

 Configuration
 ,,,,,,,,,,,,,,
 Precondition is hardware interface state having id: ``lifecycle_msgs::msg::State::PRIMARY_STATE_UNCONFIGURED``.
-After configuration ``read`` and ``write`` methods will be called in the update loop.
+After configuration, the ``read`` and ``write`` methods will be called in the update loop.
-This means all internal state and commands variables has to be initialized.
+This means all internal state and commands variables have to be initialized.
-After successful call to ``on_configure``, Resource Manager makes all state interfaces and "non-movement" command interfaces available to controllers.
+After a successful call to ``on_configure``, all state interfaces and "non-movement" command interfaces should be available to controllers.

-NOTE: If using "non-movement" command interfaces to parameterize robot in ``lifecycle_msgs::msg::State::PRIMARY_STATE_CONFIGURED`` state please take care about current state in the ``write`` method of your Hardware Interface implementation.
+NOTE: If using "non-movement" command interfaces to parametrize the robot in the ``lifecycle_msgs::msg::State::PRIMARY_STATE_CONFIGURED`` state make sure to take care about current state in the ``write`` method of your Hardware Interface implementation.

 Handling of errors that happen during read() and write() calls